Creating an Inclusive Classroom

 One of the most immediate ways that teachers can improve student engagement and learning is by thoughtfully and purposefully setting up the classroom environment.
 As a parallel, before planting seeds, a farmer must take great care to amend their soil, run irrigation lines, consider cover crops, frost dates, and other environmental considerations.
 Similarly, teachers should work to cultivate their classroom environment before students arrive, and continue to meet the basic environmental requirements of their students through structural, environmental changes.

 Because students enter the classroom with a wide range of abilities, backgrounds, cultures, preferences, and goals – it is in everyone’s best interest to structure the classroom environment to be as well amended and inclusive as possible.
-In this sense, rather than fighting the natural diversity of the student strengths and needs in the classroom, that diversity is accounted for and embraced to serve as the central aspect of a safe, predictable, caring, supportive, and ambitious classroom environment.
+In this sense, rather than fighting the natural diversity of the student strengths and needs in the classroom, that diversity is accounted for and embraced to serve as the central domains of a safe, predictable, caring, supportive, and ambitious classroom environment.
+These five Domains form the backbone of the Inclusive Classroom Framework (ICF), and enable us to consider how various inclusive practices help to establish these Domains within our classrooms and schools.

 Use the dropdowns below as a checklist to evaluate your classroom environment: